AdTekDev/AI/LABs/L.03.md

 ## Miscellaneous Problems

+### 03.00 Towers of Hanoi Problem
+is a famous puzzle to move N disks from the source peg/tower to the target peg/tower using the intermediate peg as an auxiliary holding peg.

+There are two conditions that are to be followed while solving this problem:

+- A larger disk cannot be placed on a smaller disk.
+- Only one disk can be moved at a time.

 ### 03.01 Eight queens problem
 This is a classical problem in computer science.
 The objective is to place eight queens on a chessboard so that no two queens are attacking each other; i.e., no two queens are in the same row, the same column, or on the same diagonal.